irvnet/container-network/deploy-bootstrapped-nodes-example/docs/02-create-an-aks-cluster.md

+---

+Objective: In this exercise you will provision a Kubernetes cluster on Azure.

+[add a blurb on azure aks]
+[add a diagram for initial architecture (2 nodes )]

+TODO:
+- add environment variables for reused resource names (cluster, acr)

+### Use the Corda Network Bootstrapper to create nodes that communicate on a local Corda network

+---

 ## Create and test an AKS cluster
 In this segment you'll use Azure to deploy a kubernetes cluster and an container image repository to store the custom images we'll build.
 We'll deploy our images from the custom image repostory for the this segment.